ScaleDynamics/samples/README.md

 - [OpenCage Geocoder API](./opencage-geocoder) - Get the physical address from a GPS location with OpenCage Geocoder API
 - [React](./react) - Integration of WarpJS with React on an [`create-react-app`](https://github.com/facebook/create-react-app) project
 - [React Redux Saga](./react-redux-saga) - Integration of WarpJS with React, Redux and Redux Saga
-- [Stripe Node.JS](./stripe-node) - Make a paiement with Stripe Node.JS module and WarpJS.
+- [Stripe Node.js](./stripe-node) - Make a payment with Stripe Node.js module and WarpJS
 - [TensorFlow.js Toxicity](./tensorflowjs-toxicity) - Execute the toxicity model for TensorFlow.js on WarpJS
 - [Twilio SMS](./twilio-sms) - Send SMS with Twilio and WarpJS
 - [ViaMichelin API](./viamichelin) - Find the best restaurants near you from the ViaMichelin REST API